Pierlab/weave-of-war/README.md

   warnings/leaks that previously spammed the console during rapid doctrine/order swaps and on shutdown.

 ### HUD UX copy & feedback
 - **Doctrine selector** — Each entry mirrors the doctrine `name` from `data/doctrines.json`.
-Selecting a doctrine updates the status label with the template `Doctrine : {Nom} — Inertie {N} tour(s)` so players see how many turns remain before the stance can change again.
+Selecting a doctrine updates the status label with the template `Doctrine : {Nom} — Inertie {N} tour(s)` so players see how many turns remain before the stance can change again, while the tooltip lists remaining swap tokens and the current Élan cap bonus granted by the doctrine.
+- **Inertie label** — A dedicated `Inertie : {N} tour(s) · x{M}` line surfaces the doctrine multiplier qui sera appliquée au prochain ordre, avec une infobulle rappelant que toute commande ajoutera au minimum la durée d'inertie affichée.
 - **Order selector** — Orders are rendered as `{Nom} (X.X Élan)` using the `base_elan_cost` from `data/orders.json`.
 The HUD refreshes the list whenever the doctrine changes so only authorised orders appear.
 - **Execute button** — The primary call-to-action reads `Exécuter l'ordre` when no cost applies and switches to `Exécuter (X.X Élan)` when Élan is required.
 The button is disabled automatically if the selected order is unaffordable or missing.
 - **Feedback label** — Success messages adopt a cool blue tint (`Color(0.7, 0.9, 1.0)`) and include copy such as `Doctrine active : {Nom}` or `Ordre '{Nom}' exécuté (X.X Élan restant)`.
 Validation errors reuse warm amber (`Color(1.0, 0.65, 0.5)`) with explicit guidance: `Doctrine verrouillée par l'inertie`, `Élan insuffisant : X.X requis, X.X disponible`, or `Choisissez un ordre à exécuter.`
 - **Audio cues** — Positive actions (doctrine swap, order execution) trigger short sine tones at 660 Hz and 520 Hz, while validation warnings play 200 Hz or 220 Hz cues.
 All tones last 0.12 s at volume 0.2, share a 44.1 kHz sample rate, and fade with a fast attack envelope to avoid harsh peaks.
 - **Logistics toggle** — The logistics overlay button swaps between `Show Logistics` and `Hide Logistics`, keeping the action verb front-loaded for screen-reader clarity and future localisation keys.
 - **Accessibility notes** — Élan totals show both absolute (`Élan : X.X / Y.Y`) and trend indicators (`↗` income, `↘` upkeep).
+A context-rich tooltip on the Élan label lists base cap, active doctrine bonus, turns spent at cap, and the decay scheduled for the next round so keyboard and screen-reader users receive the same warnings surfaced by colour shifts.
 All feedback strings avoid colour-only messaging by embedding the validation reason in text, while the paired positive/negative hues exceed WCAG contrast guidelines against the HUD's neutral background.

 ## Logistics backbone & terrain feedback (Semaine 2–3)
 - `LogisticsSystem` now simulates hybrid rings, overland roads, and harbor convoys, emitting rich `logistics_update` payloads